How Habito brought digital mortgage fraud to light

 Habito’s Fraud Challenge

-Broadens your horizons to the risks that exist with digital documentation.
-Before, we were stumbling in the dark.
+Broadens your horizons to the risks that exist with digital documentation which are hard to spot with the human eye alone.

 The usual escalation between fraudsters and investigators started to break down when it came to digital documents: forgeries on digital account statements and employment records were becoming forensic and invisible to the human eye.